 Student Emergency Information

 Each year students bring home a “Student Emergency Information” form.
 The purpose of this form is to update emergency contacts and student health information.
 If at any time, however, there is a change in a student’s medical status, it is imperative that the parent/guardian notify the school nurse to assure the student’s safety and well-being.

 Medications in School

-The school nurse is not allowed to use any medical products, such as Calamine lotion, antibacterial creams, Tylenol, etc. Medication of any type can only be taken in school when the parent/guardian submits the following information:
+The school nurse is not allowed to use any medical products, such as Calamine lotion, antibacterial creams, Tylenol, etc. Medication can only be taken in school when the parent/guardian submits the following information:

 - A note from the family doctor containing the student’s name, the date and name of the medication, dosage and time to be administered, and list of possible side effects; and

 - A note from the parent or guardian giving the school nurse, teacher, principal or other school staff permission to administer the medication; or